Web Wallboard User Guide

 Possible values are inbound, outbound and direct.
 E.g.:

-Service Levels can be filtered by skill (default all skills within a UCC are shown).
+Service Levels can be filtered by skill (by default all skills within a UCC are shown).

 Possible values are any of the skills in your UCC.
 E.g.: